JiashengYan/CarND-Term1-P5/writeup_template.md

 #### 3. Train a classifier using selected HOG features and color features.

 I trained a linear SVM, in cell 8, using the features from the extract_features() function in cell 2 that stacks the HOG, spatial binning and color histogram features.
-These features are then scaled using StandardScaler() for training.
 The final parametrs that I used for extracting the features are:

 HOG orientations = 9 pix_per_cell = (8,8) cell_per_block = (2,2) hog_channel = 'ALL' spatial binning size = (32, 32) histogram bins = 32.

-The data are then split into training and test sets with 75% to 25% ratio.
-For tuning the C parameter of SVM classifier I used GridSearchCV function to search for the best combination.
+The data are shuffled and splited into training and test sets with 75% to 25% ratio and then scaled using StandardScaler().For tuning the C parameter of SVM classifier I used GridSearchCV function to search for the best combination.
 Between the cases I searched, the best comibnation was achieved by YUV colorspace and C=0.1 the gave %99 test set accuracy.

 ### Sliding Window Search
 At first I used the slidng window function in cell 2 to create windows with defined size: `xy_window` and steps: `xy_overlap` on the image and then extracted the features of image in each image using function `search_windows` in cell 4.
 All the window detected as car will be recorded.
 This pipeline works well yet lack of efficiency.